sylhare/sylhare.github.io/_posts/2020-10-01-Ldap-mysteries.md

 ### More about the Concepts

-[LDAP](https://ldap.com/) is the Lightweight Directory Access Protocol.
+[LDAP](https://ldap.com/) is the Lightweight Directory Access Protocol,also referred as [X.500](https://en.wikipedia.org/wiki/X.500)
+(Which is a series of computer networking standards covering electronic directory services.)
 It is open source and uses standard mechanism for interacting with directory servers.

-[Directory servers](https://en.wikipedia.org/wiki/Directory_service) is used to stored a wide variety of information (network resources, users, groups and even access control).
+[Directory servers](https://en.wikipedia.org/wiki/Directory_service) is used to store a wide variety of information (network resources, users, groups and even access control).
 The most famous one would be [Microsoft's Active Directory](https://en.wikipedia.org/wiki/Active_Directory), but you can also find some other like the [Oracle Internet Directory](https://en.wikipedia.org/wiki/Oracle_Internet_Directory), and even famous open source ones like [Apache Directory](https://en.wikipedia.org/wiki/Apache_Directory) or [OpenLDAP](https://en.wikipedia.org/wiki/OpenLDAP).

-A directory server is a general term, for example the [DNS](https://www.ietf.org/rfc/rfc1034.txt) is the first directory service on the internet.
+A directory service (server by extension) is a general term, for example the [DNS](https://www.ietf.org/rfc/rfc1034.txt) is the first directory service on the internet.
-So the directory servers that we are interested in here are the one implementing the LDAP protocol, also referred as [X.500](https://en.wikipedia.org/wiki/X.500)
+So the directory servers we are interested in are the one that implements the LDAP protocol.
-(Which is a series of computer networking standards covering electronic directory services.)

 > LDAP usually refers to the directory server implementing the LDAP protocol.